 In Canada, there are an estimated 7,000 medical sonographers.
 The scope of their work is expected to grow in the next decade as new technologies are developed.
 Medical sonographers are expected to play a larger role in the diagnosis and treatment of health conditions such as cancer.

-What does a career in diagnostic medical sonography looks like in 2024?
-In this BizTalk we will outline some of the most common questions asked by the aspirants and provide answers to help you make an informed choice.
+What does a career in diagnostic medical sonography look like in 2025?
+In this BizTalk, we will outline some of the most common questions asked by the aspirants and provide answers to help you make an informed choice.

 What is Diagnostic Medical Sonography?